tortoise4race/SQL/README.md

 SQL
 ===
-This repository stores scripts, SQL Statements which have been read somewhere at sometime.
+This repository stores scripts, SQL statements which have been read somewhere at sometime.